VRGroupRWTH/LoopBasedDualLayerReprojection/README.md

 ```
 The server will then search for loadable scenes in the folder `scene_directory` while all results and logs are written to the folder `study_directory`.

-The client, on the other hand, can be easily started using the following terminal command:
+The client, on the other hand, can be easily started using administrative rights and the following terminal command:
 ```shell
 cd client/
 npm run dev